igtimi/docs/docs/YachtBot Products/YachtBot product family fundamentals/Configuration File.md

 - Change the update rate

 The article on [Configuration for YachtBot devices](../../YachtBot%20Products/YachtBot%20product%20family%20fundamentals/Making%20configuration%20changes%20on%20YachtBot%20devices.md) takes you through all necessary steps to make changes to the config.ini and has default files for your use.

+For a comprehensive list of all the settings that can be changed in the config.ini file, see the [Yachtbot Commands](https://igtimi.github.io/yachtbot-docs/modules.html).